thakurdishanttt/Project_DocuLens/README.md

   - Scanned documents
   - Image-based PDFs

-This flexible approach ensures DocuLens can handle virtually any document format.
+This flexible approach ensures,it can handle virtually any document format.

 ### 2. Data Extraction
 - **AI-Powered Extraction**